Nov 18, 2019

 Education and Experience: Any combination of the required experience, education, and training that would provide the essential knowledge, skills, and abilities is qualifying.
-Equivalent to a bachelor's degree from an accredited four-year college or university with major coursework in accounting, finance, business administration, economics, or a closely related field; AND Four (4) years of supervisory or management experience in accounting or the investing of public funds.
-Licenses and Certifications:
+Equivalent to graduation from high school, and five (5) years of secretarial or administrative experience in support to a department head or a similar position.
+Licenses and Certifications: None.

-PHYSICAL DEMANDS Must possess mobility to work in a standard office setting and use standard office equipment, including a computer; to operate a motor vehicle and to visit various County and meeting sites; vision to read printed material and a computer screen; and hearing and speech to communicate in person, before groups and over the telephone.
-This is primarily a sedentary office classification although standing in work areas and walking between work areas may be required.
-Finger dexterity is needed to access, enter, and retrieve data using a computer keyboard, typewriter keyboard, or calculator and to operate standard office equipment.
-Positions in this classification occasionally bend, stoop, kneel, reach, push and pull drawers open and closed to retrieve and file information.
+Other Requirements: PHYSICAL DEMANDS Must possess mobility to work in a standard office setting and use standard office equipment, including a computer; vision to read printed materials and a computer screen; and hearing and speech to communicate in person, before groups, and over the telephone.
+This is primarily a sedentary office classification, although standing and walking between work areas may be required.
+Finger dexterity is needed to access, enter, and retrieve data using a computer keyboard, typewriter keyboard, or calculator, and to operate standard office equipment.
+Positions in this classification occasionally bend, stoop, kneel, reach, push, and pull drawers open and closed to retrieve and file information.
+Employees must possess the ability to lift, carry, push, and pull materials and objects up to 25 pounds.
 Reasonable accommodations will be made for individuals on a case-by-case basis.
 ENVIRONMENTAL CONDITIONS Employees work in an office environment with moderate noise levels, controlled temperature conditions, and no direct exposure to hazardous physical substances.
 Employees may interact with members of the public or with staff under emotionally stressful conditions while interpreting and enforcing departmental policies and procedures.
-WORKING CONDITIONS May be required to work evenings, weekends, and holidays.
+WORKING CONDITIONS Must be able to pass a thorough background investigation.
+May be required to attend commission/committee meetings outside of regular work hours.

 County of El Dorado